 Japan’s most northerly national museum which introduces Ainu culture opens on the bank of Shiraoi’s Lake Poroto!

-Mondays (closed on the next business day when Monday is a holiday).
-Closed from December 29 to January 3 for New Year’s holidays.
+Closed on Mondays (closed on the next business day when Monday is a holiday.) and from December 29 to January 3 for New Year’s holidays.

-Train: Approximately 1 hour from JR Sapporo Station by Suzuran Special Express train.
-Disembark at Shiraoi Station, from which it is a 5 minute walk to the museum.
+By car: Approximately 1 hour from Sapporo, 40 minutes from New Chitose Airport / By train: Approximately 1 hour from JR Sapporo Station by Suzuran Special Express train.
+Disembark at Shiraoi Station, from there it is a 5-minute walk to the museum.